paulzfm/LustreAST/README.md

 # LustreAST

-A compiler translating AST to Lustre source code.
-The AST syntax is shown in [the document](https://github.com/paulzfm/LustreAST/blob/master/ast2lustre/doc/ast.pdf).
+A compiler both translating AST to Lustre source code and translating Lustre to AST.

+The AST syntax is shown in [the AST  document](https://github.com/paulzfm/LustreAST/blob/master/ast2lustre/doc/ast.pdf).

+The Lustre syntax we supported is shown in [the Lustre document](https://github.com/paulzfm/LustreAST/blob/master/ast2lustre/doc/lustre.pdf).

 ### Compilation